- All computers in the Computer Training Center have Windows 8 and Microsoft Office 2013 (Office 2007 and 2010 are very similar to 2013).

 Handouts: Windows 7 | Windows XP | Windows 8 for Beginners

-Learn to open, delete, reply to, forward and compose messages.
+Learn to login to an account and to open, delete, reply to, forward and forward email messages.

 Handouts: Yahoo Email